 I’m so freaking grateful for the times I spend at dorms.

-It was the best times of my life so far.
+It was the best time of my life so far.
 Sure it’s been a mess and things got tough sometimes, but that’s the part of it.
-Now I think back fondly at the times when we had bed bugs or that time we got a warning for being too loud and having too many people at in our room.
+Now I think back fondly at the times when we had bed bugs or that time we got a warning for being too loud and having too many people in our room.
 The times we went to school straight out of the party or the time I woke up with people sleeping in a tent in front of my room.
 Good times.
 Good times.

-There is some basic essentials everyone needs for their dorm life.
+There are some basic essentials everyone needs for their dorm life.

 Let’s look at it from Walmarts categories point of view.

 Even though we get our set of pillow, comforter, and white sheets, I put them straight to the top of my wardrobe.
 It was great to use when we had visitors over and slept either on the ground or at the inflatable bed we later purchased.
 A problem occurred when we realized that even though we have the bed but we don’t have the pump to inflate it with.
 From experience, it takes forever to inflate a bed with your mouth.
 Most of the time we ended up sleeping at the deflated bed and used is just as a ground softener.